19hours/sg-statutes/Acts/Residential Property Act.md

 (c) who, not being a citizen, possesses professional or other qualifications or experience which, in the opinion of the Minister, are of value or of benefit or advantageous to Singapore.

-(6) Without prejudice to the generality of the powers of the Minister under subsection (4), he may grant approval, with or without conditions, to an applicant, being a foreign company which —
+(6) Without prejudice to the generality of the powers of the Minister under subsection (4), he may grant approval, with or without conditions, to an applicant, being a foreign company or a foreign limited liability partnership which —

-(a) in the opinion of the Minister, is of economic benefit to Singapore or which, in the opinion of the Minister, makes or is able to make an adequate economic contribution to Singapore; and
+(a) in the opinion of the Minister —

+(i) is of economic benefit to Singapore; or

+(ii) makes or is able to make an adequate economic contribution to Singapore; and

-(b) intends to purchase or acquire, or retain any interest in, residential property for the purpose of occupation as a dwelling-house by its executives, managers, employees or other personnel and their families and not for any other purpose.
+(b) intends to purchase or acquire, or retain any interest in, residential property for the purpose of occupation as a dwelling-house by its executives, managers, partners, employees or other personnel and their families and not for any other purpose.

+[17/2005 wef 15/07/2005]

 (7) The Minister may require the applicant referred to in subsections (5) and (6) to give an undertaking in writing in such form as may be required that the applicant being —

 (a) a natural person, will use the residential property for his own occupation and that of his family as a dwelling-house and not for any other purpose; or

-(b) a foreign company, will use the residential property for occupation as a dwelling-house by its executives, managers, employees or other personnel and their families and not for any other purpose.
+(b) a foreign company or a foreign limited liability partnership, will use the residential property for occupation as a dwelling-house by its executives, managers, partners, employees or other personnel and their families and not for any other purpose.

+[17/2005 wef 15/07/2005]

-(8) Any natural person or any foreign company who or which is in breach of any undertaking given pursuant to subsection (7) shall be guilty of an offence and shall be liable on conviction to a fine not exceeding $5,000 or to imprisonment for a term not exceeding 3 years or to both.
+(8) Any natural person or any foreign company or foreign limited liability partnership who or which is in breach of any undertaking given pursuant to subsection (7) shall be guilty of an offence and shall be liable on conviction to a fine not exceeding $5,000 or to imprisonment for a term not exceeding 3 years or to both.

-(9) (a) Every applicant referred to in subsection (5) shall furnish a statutory declaration as to whether the applicant or the applicant’s spouse or any of their children owns residential property in Singapore, and if so shall state full particulars thereof.
+(9)(a) Every applicant referred to in subsection (5) shall furnish a statutory declaration as to whether the applicant or the applicant’s spouse or any of their children owns residential property in Singapore, and if so shall state full particulars thereof.

+(b)

-(b) Every applicant referred to in subsection (6) shall furnish a statutory declaration as to whether the applicant owns residential property in Singapore, and if so shall state full particulars thereof; and such statutory declaration shall be made by a director, manager or secretary thereof or a person holding an analogous position.
+Every applicant referred to in subsection (6) shall furnish a statutory declaration as to whether the applicant owns residential property in Singapore, and if so shall state full particulars thereof; and such statutory declaration shall —

+(i) where the applicant is a foreign company, be made by a director, manager or secretary thereof or a person holding an analogous position; and

+(ii) where the applicant is a foreign limited liability partnership, be made by a manager or partner thereof or a person holding an analogous position.

+[17/2005 wef 15/07/2005]

 (10) Nothing in this section shall be construed as detracting from or prejudicing in any way the power conferred on the Minister by subsection (4) to approve or to refuse to approve any application.